Lessons From The Pandemic And Thoughts On Berkshire Hathaway

 But there is a tendency -- as I've suggested in answering all your questions -- for people to expect the status quo either to last indefinitely or to provide advance signals for shifting strategies.
 The world does not work like that.
 Surprise and shock are endemic to the system, and people should always arrange their affairs to that they will survive such events.
 They will end up richer that way than focusing all the time on getting rich.

 Throughout this pandemic, many are hoping that we take away valuable lessons collectively and individually and ultimately emerge as better people and communities as a result.
-We may find some extremely innovative ways to educate children that we otherwise would never have tried, businesses may realize that working over distances is no longer as clumsy as it once was, and surely hospitals and health care systems are adapting and evolving and will, at least in small and maybe some large ways, be permanently altered.
+We may find some extremely innovative ways to educate children that we otherwise would never have tried, businesses may realize that working over distances is no longer as clumsy as it once was, and surely, hospitals and healthcare systems are adapting and evolving and will, at least in small and maybe some large ways, be permanently altered.

 The now nearly ubiquitous coronavirus map showing cases around the world, via Johns Hopkins.

-If our financial intelligence is improved in any way by the on-going crisis, hopefully, it is in the manner suggested by Bernstein's words.
+If our financial intelligence is improved in any way by the ongoing crisis, hopefully, it is in the manner suggested by Bernstein's words.
 The coronavirus was utterly unpredictable.
 That some events are always bound to come along and temporarily wreck our prior view of the world, though, is perfectly predictable.

 The Charlie Munger version of Peter Bernstein's words may be, "The big money is not in the buying and the selling, but in the waiting."
-His management of The Daily Journal Corporation (DJCO) both before and after the financial crisis serves as one of the great case studies of both preparing for "surprise and shock" and "waiting."
+His management of The Daily Journal Corporation (NASDAQ:DJCO) both before and after the financial crisis serves as one of the great case studies of both preparing for "surprise and shock" and "waiting."
 It is fairly well known that Munger bought millions in bank stocks on behalf of Daily Journal near their 2009 lows.
-But, his ability to make those purchases was enabled by years of saving money and purchasing Treasurys and years of learning about companies and understanding what he would own if presented with the opportunity.
+But his ability to make those purchases was enabled by years of saving money and purchasing Treasurys and years of learning about companies and understanding what he would own if presented with the opportunity.
 He said as much to a group of investors at Daily Journal's 2017 annual meeting:

 If you haven’t prepared, you won’t have the courage to seize it.
 When I bought all that stock that the Daily Journal has in, like, one day…I knew something about Bank of America.
 I’ve lived in the culture, I’ve known the Bank of America bankers, I know a lot about what’s right with it and what’s wrong with it.
 I knew a lot about Wells Fargo.
 I knew a lot about U.S. Bank...